Our 5 Favorite Ways to Fly to the Maldives Using Points and Miles

-Already chiseled into many travelers' bucket lists, the pristine paradise of the Maldives is poised to vault even higher as people get revenge on 2020 by going bigger than ever for their next big trip.
-But a big bucket list trip doesn't have to mean a big bucket list budget – especially if you fly to the Maldives using points and miles.
+The Maldives are practically synonymous with the words “bucket list.”
+But a big bucket list trip doesn't have to mean a big budget – especially if you fly to the Maldives using points and miles.

-Getting to the Maldives on credit card points or airline miles is the definition of “aspirational.”
-So go figure it's easier said than done – for a destination with this kind of reputation, getting to the Maldives can be a challenge whether you're paying cash for flights or using miles.
+Let's be real: Getting to the Maldives by redeeming your credit card points or airline miles is much more involved than booking your typical domestic flight.
 No U.S. airlines fly direct to the islands, and many of the major international carriers only fly there seasonally.

 But don't despair.
 There are some serious sweet spots and opportunities to get to the Maldives for cheap whether you're happy flying economy or want to fly to paradise in style.
 Here's how to get to the Maldives using points and miles … so you can save your money to splurge once you're there.